learn through suffering C language learn through suffering

 File Handling

-Until now, all inputs and outputs have been displayed on the screen.
+Up until now, all input and output has been displayed on the screen.

-However, the results displayed on the screen disappear when the program is finished.
+However, the results displayed on the screen disappear when the program ends.

-Data saved as a file is stored on disk so that it can be
+Data saved as a file is stored on disk.

-It will not disappear and can be easily copied and re-edited.
+It won't disappear and is easily copied or edited.

-The procedure for manipulating files from a program is generally performed in the following order.
+The steps for manipulating files from a program generally follow this order.

-In other words, file operations require opening and closing files.
+In essence, file operations require opening and closing files.

-The open function is the fopen function and the close function is the fclose function.
+The opening function is the `fopen` function, and the closing function is the `fclose` function.

 The usage of each function is as follows.

-It can be specified by full path or by name only.
+You can specify it by full path or by name alone.

-The mode is a string that indicates the purpose for which the file is to be opened.
+Mode refers to a string that describes the purpose for which a file is being opened.

-The mode can be one of the following six strings
+The mode accepts one of the following six string types.

-r+ (for a file) Read/write.
-Fails if the file does not exist.
+r Reading.
+Fails if file does not exist.

-w Writing.
-Creates an empty file even if a file exists.
+w Write.
+Create an empty file even if one exists.

-a+ (a+) Additional read/write.
-Create when file is not available.
+a+ Additional read/write.
+Create if file does not exist.

-The FILE type is a new type that has never appeared before, but its identity is the structure.
+The FILE type is a new type we haven't encountered before, but it's essentially a structure.

-Once you know what we have described so far, you can open and close files.
+If you understand what I've explained so far, you should be able to open and close files.

 The following program is an example of opening a file named test.txt for writing.